MontiCore/EmbeddedMontiArc/README.md

 `reconstruction_loss` | {`mse`,`bce`} | `mse` | The reconstruction loss is either mean squarred error (mse) or in the case of binary data binary cross entropy (bce).
 `print_images` | B | `false` | Saves images between a input image and reconstructed image that can be used to visually evaluate the training process.
 `kl_loss_weight` | Q | `1.0` | Weight of the Kullbach-Leibler loss.
 Needed for beta-VAEs.

-## Note regarding CI-Pipeline

-The generated images of the VAEs using pre-trained parameters are validated using a pre-trained LeNet classifier.
-However the classifier seems to have problems regarding the classification of some digits e.g. 5 or 9 in standard-vae.